Astronomical Imaging Intervalometer

 The other thing to be aware of is that the board labels the outputs as 0 to 7, when writing to them in Python they appear as outputs 1 to 8 !
 Note: the python GPIO routines have been modified to correct this so they now refer to the ports as 0 to 7.
 The focus wire has to be connected to output 2 and the shutter to output 3.
 If in doubt run the software and check which LEDs light up before connecting the camera.

 If you decide to use the relays to operate the camera the two common contacts of the relays need to be connected together and to the ground wire from the camera.
 The focus wire is then connected to the Normally Open (NO) contact of the first relay and the shutter wire should be connected to the NO contact of the second relay.
 The software will need modifying so the focus commands are written to Pin 1 and the shutter commands to pin 2.
 Jumpers JP5 & JP6 must be installed as explained on the data sheet.

-The data sheet for the PiFace is located here, this gives code examples as well.
+The documentation for the PiFace2 is located here, this gives code examples as well.

 Two of the input switches on the PiFace are used to control operation of the programme.
 The first switch starts the intervalometer running, the second stops the programme at the end of the sequence.
 This ensures that the camera is not left with the mirror locked up which is not only confusing when you try to use the camera but more importantly leaves the CCD subject to bright sunlight if the Sun shines into the lens.

 As described in the presentation above I initially had problems with the RaspberryPi freezing when it lost the network connection.
 This was not much help as I intended to use the intervalometer away from a network and also I usually switch my network off at night when the NLC images are being taken.
 However running a sudo apt-get update followed by sudo apt-get upgrade seems to have solved this problem and the Pi works without a network connection quite happily.